 - Consultation with other medical specialties

-Walk-in/urgent care is available Monday through Friday at various times (please call 720-777-6788 for more information).
-We will triage urgent/walk-in and take the most severe or significant first.
+Just like going to an emergency room, we will evaluate all patients' urgent needs and see those with the most severe or significant issues first.
 Only toothaches with swelling and/or bleeding, as well as physical trauma to the teeth and/or face are considered dental emergencies.
-Any other condition or situation (e.g., minor toothache, broken or lost fillings) is not considered an emergency and requires a scheduled appointment.
+Any other condition or situation (for example a minor toothache, broken or lost fillings) is not considered an emergency and requires a scheduled appointment.

 If your child is experiencing swelling, bleeding, fever, inability to eat or severe pain, the Emergency Department at Children's Colorado is available for after-hours dental emergencies.